 Founder: Paul Heesaker

 Paul Heesaker first saw Guatemala's Rio Sauce Valley as owner of Area Verde Expeditions and while on an exploratory kayaking expedition in November 1995.
 Following a career in public education, Paul returned to Guatemala in October 2011 to begin work on a documentary film that highlighted Guatemala's endangered wild rivers.
 The resulting film, "Rios Guatemala, The Preservation of Wild Rivers," was a selection of the Colorado Environmental Film Festival and the Breckenridge Festival of Film.
 Paul's also produced the film "A Trail to Seacacar," a selection of the Colorado Environmental film festival and the Peoples Choice Award winner in the Compassion Film Festival.
 Paul and his wife Catherine, a school psychologist, are full time residents of Silverthorne, Colorado.

 The Rios Fund Operational Structure

 Donations are sent to the Guatemalan Tomorrow Fund, Inc. (GTF) is a non-profit, non-denominational organization located in the United States that raises funds and provides logistical support for Ak’ Tenamit.
 All designated donations made to GTF are directly distributed to Ak’ Tenamit and are tax-deductible.
 Ak' Tenamit is a vocational boarding school for indigenous youth.
 Students who graduate from our intermediate school have the option to continue their studies at Ak' Tenamit.

-The Q'eqchi Mayan village of Seacacar Abajo implements and oversees all project initiatives.
+The Q'eqchi Mayan people of Seacacar Abajo implement and oversee all project initiatives.
 Initiatives are presented to a local Board of Directors.
 This group is elected by Seacacar's citizens.
 All project efforts must have the approval of the Board before moving forward.
 Per written agreement, the community must use profits generated via tourism to fund some educational expenses.
 This includes providing meals for boarding students from other villages along the Rio Sauce.
 The community is also expected to fund all employees at the community owned tourism center.
 100 percent of the funds for the Tourism Center (until July 2018) were donated by Paul Heesaker.